vmware-tanzu/vm-operator/docs/ref/api/v1alpha3.md

 | Field | Description |
 | --- | --- |
+| `cdrom` _[VirtualMachineCdromSpec](#virtualmachinecdromspec) array_ | Cdrom describes the desired state of the VM's CD-ROM devices.

+Each CD-ROM device requires a reference to an ISO-type VirtualMachineImage or ClusterVirtualMachineImage resource as backing.
+More than one CD-ROM device with the backing image is disallowed.

+CD-ROM devices can be added, updated, or removed when the VM is powered off.
+When the VM is powered on, only the connection state of existing CD-ROM devices can be changed.
+CD-ROM devices are attached to the VM in the specified list-order. |
 | `image` _[VirtualMachineImageRef](#virtualmachineimageref)_ | Image describes the reference to the VirtualMachineImage or
 ClusterVirtualMachineImage resource used to deploy this VM.